Frequently asked questions

 How to pick the right leather for you

 Leather hides come in many different colors, textures, finishes, & weights.
 Below I've described the leather finishes I carry in my shop.
+You can also now watch a video of each color I have in the shop at my youtube channel.
 This can help you decide which is best for you.

 You can also order a leather